Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

     - Add unit tests

     ?
+    - Network monitor is singleton in DI, but used for 2 viewmodels.
+Is there a conflict ?
     - Where to keep app settings?
 Shared prefs / XML / else ?
     - When I try add coroutines to geo location in view model, it says "inappropriate blocking method call"
     - Should one process a database exceptions